techflow21/AtmManagementSystem/README.md

 ## Admin functions
 If you log in as an admin (using the default usernames and passwords), you will have access to the following functions:
 -- Load ATM with cash: allows you to add cash to the ATM machine.
--- Create new customer: allows you to add a new customer to the system.
+-- Register new customer: allows you to add a new customer to the system.
 -- Edit customer: allows you to modify an existing customer's details.
 -- Delete customer details: allows you to delete a customer from the system.
 -- View all customers: displays a list of all registered customers and their details.